Geoluminate/geoluminate/docs/more/current_projects.md

 # Current Projects

-The following is a list of database development projects that are currently making use of Geoluminate:
+The following is a list of database development projects that are currently making use of FairDM:

 ```{container} full-width